 As manufacturing becomes more global and diverse, it’s imperative to address the major pain points for any company in the Manufacturing industry.

-In order for manufacturers to meet today’s complex customer demands they must effectively manage supplier relationships.
+In order for manufacturers to meet today’s complex customer demands, they must effectively manage supplier relationships.
 This is best accomplished by facilitating global collaboration throughout a connected community of suppliers to quickly source and produce products.
-And as more manufacturers outsource more activities and components, causing parts to possibly change hands several times before reaching final assembly, there arises a greater need for manufacturers to have the same visibility into the suppliers’ processes and status as they have into their own shop floor.
+And as more manufacturers outsource more activities and components, causing parts to possibly change hands several times before reaching final assembly, there arises a greater need for manufacturers to have the same visibility into the suppliers’ processes and status as they have their own shop floor.

-Lack of visibility into critical data across the operation, such as cost fluctuations, cycle times, project requirements, and supplier performance, can lead to poor business decision making ability, and negatively impact chances of driving towards a lean manufacturing environment.
+Lack of visibility into critical data across the operation, such as cost fluctuations, cycle times, project requirements, and supplier performance, can lead to poor business decision-making ability, and negatively impact chances of driving towards a lean manufacturing environment.
 And when you add to this increased economic pressure, such as the rising costs of raw materials and fuel, increased awareness of carbon footprints, and lifetime energy costs associated with machinery, there is very little room for error when it comes to reducing the costs of internal operations.

 As competition increases and margins shrink, the ability to offer unique and valued added services to customers is a competitive differentiator.
-Failure to maintain close relationships with customers after the sale, impacts manufacturers’ ability for up/cross selling of additional equipment, spare parts, or additional services.
+Failure to maintain close relationships with customers after the sale impacts manufacturers’ ability for up/cross selling of additional equipment, spare parts, or additional services.
 Further, customer satisfaction is all the more important with the emerging opportunity to offer more services that happen after the sale of the product beyond simple fulfillment, which can often result in more revenue than the sale of the product itself.